GraduateNU

 Trying out different design layouts and functions

-I wanted to try out several different visual ways of grouping requirements by what a user has to take (strokes, colored backgrounds etc.) and then got feedback from other designers and developers on what intuitively made the most sense.
+I wanted to try out several different visual ways of grouping requirements by what a user has to take (strokes, colored backgrounds, tags, etc.) and then got feedback from other designers and developers on what intuitively made the most sense.
 I also really wanted to reduce the usage of the words "or" & "and" to make it more easily digestible.

 Utilizing existing patterns and creating new ones!